lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 > ukm is optional user keying material.
 When the ukm value is provided, it is used as part of the info structure described in {{kdf}} to provide a context input to the key-derivation function.
-For example, the ukm value could include a nonce, context information, or an identifier for the originator.
+For example, the ukm value could include a nonce, application-specific context information, or an identifier for the originator.
 A KEM algorithm may place requirements on the ukm value.
 Implementations that do not support the ukm field SHOULD gracefully discontinue processing when the ukm field is present.
 Note that this requirement expands the original purpose of the ukm described in Section 10.2.6 of {{RFC5652}}; it is not limited to being used with key agreement algorithms.

 > wrap identifies a key-encryption algorithm used to encrypt the